brh55/dev-tricks/README.md

 ![reverse-i-search](http://g.recordit.co/Et4oAhjoYl.gif)

 #### The Fuck
-Saves you from the troubles of mistypes.
+[The Fuck](https://github.com/nvbn/thefuck) is a "magnificant app" that saves you from the troubles of mistypes.
 All with a simple command:

     $ fuck
 ![fck example](http://g.recordit.co/m1Ebdn4jOn.gif)